stephen-ritchie/CS498_FinalProject/README.md

 ## Installing
 This plugin will need to be manually installed into your Jenkins server via an .hpi file.
 This file can be found at ```/Plugin/target/CS498_Group3.hpi```.
 Documentation on installing a plugin in this way can be found [here](https://github.com/stephen-ritchie/CS498_FinalProject/wiki/Packaging-up-a-plugin).
 There are a few configuration settings that need to be made before the plugin can properly operated, and they are outlined below.
 ### Global Configurations
-For this plugin to function as expected, you must set up your email server within Jenkins as well as specifying the specific version of Maven you will want to use.
-As mentioned, other versions of Maven *may* be substituted in place of what is described below.
-However, unexpected behavior may occur in that case.
+The two items outlined below are Jenkins systems settings that are set at the global level, and are required for this plugin to operate correctly.
+The first item to be configured is giving Jenkins access to an SMTP server, and the second item is defining a specific version of Maven to be used by Jenkins.
 #### SMTP Email
 To send an email via Jenkins authorized access to a valid SMTP server is required.
 Set this up by navigating to *Jenkins -> Manage Jenkins -> Configure System -> CS 498 | Email Notifications*.
 For testing of this plugin a Google gmail account was used as the SMTP server, and the specific configuration used is outlined below.
 * STMP server: <your email's server> (ex.
 Google's is smtp.gmail.com)